Graphics on Labels

 For a single page of labels, you can select the cell containing the image and copy the cell to the clipboard (Ctrl+C).
 Select the table as below:

-Click 'Paste' (CTRL+V) to copy the cell content into all the other cells.
+Click 'Paste' (CTRL+V) to paste the cell content into all the other cells.

 Alternatively, the Macro at the end of this page will duplicate the content of the first cell into all the other cells